 What is the timeline?

-The deadline for applications has passed.
+The deadline to apply was March 19, 2024.
 At this time, EPA does not anticipate offering additional grants under this program.
 Future funding opportunities would require appropriations from Congress.

 What other incentives could I use to help me accomplish my goals?